loading...

 Understanding Water Safety and Drowning Risks at Lakes in British Columbia Read More »

-CPR Awareness After Motor Vehicle Collisions in British Columbia Motor vehicle collisions can result in serious injuries that require immediate emergency response.
+Motor vehicle collisions can result in serious injuries that require immediate emergency response.
 In some situations, a person involved in a crash may become unresponsive and may not be breathing normally.
-When this happens, cardiopulmonary resuscitation (CPR) may be attempted by trained bystanders or first responders
+When this happens, cardiopulmonary resuscitation (CPR) may be attempted by trained bystanders or first responders while emergency medical services are on the way.
+Across

 Vancouver man given CPR after Malahat crash Read More »

-CPR Awareness After Motorcycle Collisions in British Columbia Motorcycle collisions can result in serious injuries because riders have less physical protection than occupants in enclosed vehicles.
+Motorcycle collisions can result in serious injuries because riders have less physical protection than occupants in enclosed vehicles.
 In situations where someone becomes unresponsive following a crash, cardiopulmonary resuscitation (CPR) may be attempted by trained responders or bystanders until emergency medical services arrive.
-Across British Columbia, including
+Across British Columbia, including Vancouver, the Saanich Peninsula, and communities around Sidney

 CPR Awareness After Motorcycle Collisions in British Columbia Read More »